As COVID-19 vaccine mandates rise, religious exemptions grow

 Roman Catholic leaders in New Orleans and St. Louis went so far to call Johnson & Johnson's COVID-19 shot "morally compromised."
 J&J has stressed that there is no fetal tissue in its vaccine.

-Moreover, the Vatican’s doctrine office has said it is “morally acceptable” for Catholics to receive COVID-19 vaccines that are based on research that used cells derived from aborted fetuses.
-Pope Francis himself has said it would be “suicide” not to get the shot.
+Moreover, the Vatican's doctrine office has said it is "morally acceptable" for Catholics to receive COVID-19 vaccines that are based on research that used cells derived from aborted fetuses.
+Pope Francis himself has said it would be "suicide" not to get the shot, and he has been fully vaccinated with the Pfizer formula.

 In New York, state lawmakers attempted to make the vaccine mandatory for medical workers, with no religious exemptions.
 On Tuesday, a federal judge blocked the rule because it lacked the opt-out.